-There is always stuff to do at a party, like serve food, serve drinks or be in charge of the music.
+There is always stuff to do at a party, like serving food, serving drinks, or being in charge of the music.

-Hunt down those in charge and see if there are any jobs going.
-Make yourself busy and the time will fly.
+Hunt down those in charge and see if any jobs are going.
+Make yourself busy, and the time will fly.

 You are not likely to get the best jobs straight away, like being in charge of the music, but you might be asked to cover for a few minutes if you get to know them.